patrick-llgc/Learning-Deep-Learning/paper_notes/rt2.md

 #### Questions
+- Does RT-2 do high level task planning?
+If not, this may be an overkill.
 - How much computation was used in RT-2?
 - How is PaLM-E better than Say-Can?
 - World model (such as Daydreamer, [Gato](gato.md), [MILE](mile.md)) may benefit from LLM pretraining as well.